Tomev/qcflow/docs/source/llms/transformers/task.rst

 How to override the default query parameters for the OpenAI-compatible inference?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-When serving the model saved with the ``llm/v1`` task type, MLflow uses the same default value as OpenAI APIs for the parameters like ``temperature`` and ``stop``.
+When serving the model saved with the ``llm/v1`` task type, QCFlow uses the same default value as OpenAI APIs for the parameters like ``temperature`` and ``stop``.
 You can override them by either passing the values at inference time, or by setting different default values when logging the model.

 1. At inference time: You can pass the parameters as part of the input dictionary when calling the ``predict()`` method, just like how you pass the input messages.
 2. When logging the model: You can override the default values for the parameters by saving a ``model_config`` parameter when logging the model.

 .. code-block:: python

-    with mlflow.start_run():
+    with qcflow.start_run():
-        model_info = mlflow.transformers.log_model(
+        model_info = qcflow.transformers.log_model(
             transformers_model=pipeline,
             artifact_path="model",
             task="llm/v1/chat",